markuskooche/markuskooche/README.md

 ### Talking about Personal Interests

-- 👨🏽‍💻 I'm currently working on: SparkEntertainment
+- 👨🏽‍💻 I'm currently working on: Smart Home Accessories
 - 🧠 I'm currently learning: Machine Learning
-- 🤖 I'm a fan of automations with: Python
+- 🤖 I'm a fan of: Backend Development with Laravel
 - 🏔 I'm addicted to: Mountains
-- 💬 Ask me about: Java, Python
+- 💬 Ask me about: Laravel

 ### Get in Touch